• Home

 Dosage

-The recommended dose is 240 mg (four 60 mg tablets) administered orally once daily.
+The recommended dose is 240 mg administered orally once daily.
+This could be administered as one 240 mg tablet or four 60 mg tablets.
 Swallow the tablets whole.
+Do not crush or split tablets.
 The drug can be taken with or without food.

 Patients should also receive a gonadotropin-releasing hormone (GnRH) analog concurrently or should have had a bilateral orchiectomy.